gbote/CodePlatoon/curriculum/week-03/day3/big-o.md

 find_item_greater_exists(small_list, 10) # may take up to 5 iterations
 find_item_greater_exists(large_list, 10) # may take up to 10 iterations
 ```

+O(N log N)
+There aren't many simple algorithms that have O(N log N) complexity, but it's important to know that various sorting algorithms exist that can sort an array this fast.
+If you're working on an algorithm problem, and you're struggling to come up with a solution that is better than O(N^2), try sorting the array first!

 O(N^2): Quadratic Time
 ```python